 Happy Pride Month!
 This month celebrates and recognises the influence LGBTQ+ people have had around the world and over at The Diana Award, we’ve been reflecting on what we can do as a youth-led organisation during this time to raise awareness for the LGBTQ+ community.

 Research by Stonewall (2017) suggest that nearly half of lesbian, gay, bisexual and trans pupils (45%) report having experienced bullying behaviour at school for identifying as LGBTQ+.
 The study shows that while progress has been made over the last decade, many LGBTQ+ young people continue to face significant challenges in Britain’s schools.
 This type of bullying behaviour can lead to significant effects on educational attainment, absence levels and emotional wellbeing (Stonewall, 2017).

 Our Anti-Bullying Programme empowers young people to build the skills, confidence and knowledge needed to significantly transform their school culture and provide support to their peers.
 During the training, we promote a supportive environment for all to get involved by celebrating differences in all young people and encouraging students to embrace and celebrate this through their anti-bullying campaigns in school.

-As a way of marking this month-long celebration, we asked several members of our National Anti-Bullying Youth Board, Paige, Flora, Isabel and Rose, to discuss what Pride Month means to them.
+As a way of marking this month-long celebration, we asked several members of our National Anti-Bullying Youth Board, Paige, Flora, Theo and Rose, to discuss what Pride Month means to them.
 Continue reading below to find out what they have to say!